-A file is a collection of correlated information which is recorded on secondary or non-volatile storage like magnetic disks, optical disks, and tapes.
+→ A file is a collection of correlated information which is recorded on secondary or non-volatile storage like magnetic disks, optical disks, and tapes.
 It is a method of data collection that is used as a medium for giving input and receiving output from that program.

-File system is the part of the operating system which is responsible for file management.
+- ▶ In general, a file is a sequence of bits, bytes, or records whose meaning is defined by the file creator and user.
+Every File has a logical location where they are located for storage and retrieval. - File system is the part of the operating system which is responsible for file management.
 It provides a mechanism to store the data and access to the file contents including data and programs.
 Some Operating systems treats everything as a file for example Ubuntu.